arnaudboutin/Spindle-detection/README.md

 # Spindle-detection
 Modified scripts.
-See the Mensen Github  for the original scripts
+See https://github.com/Mensen/swa-matlab for the original scripts